alexyy802/waifucord/docs/migrating_to_async.rst

 .. code-block:: python3

-    server.region == discord.ServerRegion.us_west
+    server.region == senpai.ServerRegion.us_west
-    member.status = discord.Status.online
+    member.status = senpai.Status.online
-    channel.type == discord.ChannelType.text
+    channel.type == senpai.ChannelType.text

 The main reason for this change was to reduce the use of finicky strings in the API as this could give users a false sense of power.
-More information can be found in the :ref:`discord-api-enums` page.
+More information can be found in the :ref:`senpai-api-enums` page.

 Properties
 -----------